juliafmorgado/KubeCof/README.md

 Your Kubernetes Coffee Chat ☸️☕️ presented by [@juliafmorgado](https://twitter.com/juliafmorgado)

-This repository is used to document KubeCof, a community show to help you learn more about Kubernetes, Devops and the Cloud Native ecosystem.
+The idea is to get a group of community members who have specific expertise in a certain area (DevOps, Cloud Native, Kubernetes etc) to appear on the show and share their knowledge.

+This repository will be used to keep track of the episodes and resources.

-If you want to be on the show, open an issue.
+If you want to be on the show to talk about any of the topics below feel free to open an issue.

 - [Watch](https://www.youtube.com/juliafmorgado) the episodes <br>
 - Listen to the episodes<br>